-Corfu regal associations began with Empress Elisabeth of Austria, who chose the island as the location for a summer palace in the late 19th century.
-The result was the Achilleion, in Gastouri.
-After Elisabeth died it was sold to the King of Prussia, Kaiser Wilhelm II, who visited it regularly until the First World War.
+Members of Royal families first came on Corfu when Empress Elisabeth of Austria chose the island as the location for building a summer palace in the late 19th century.
+The result was the Achilleion in Gastouri.
+After Elisabeth had died it was sold to the King of Prussia, Kaiser Wilhelm II, who visited it regularly until the First World War.

 The palace is open to visitors to explore a handful of ground-floor rooms.
 Far more interesting are the terraced gardens, with their classical statues, palm trees and walkways shaded with wisteria.